 CONSOLIDATED: Out of business in late 1990s, remaining assets and furnace designs purchased by Texas Furnace Co.
 Was also sold as Premier

 COOLERATOR, McGRAW-EDISON: Lasted shown as making HVAC products in 1978.

 CRANE: Stopped making HVAC products in 1968.
 Furnace technology sold to Amana.

 CUMBERLAND: A brand name used by American-Standard/Trane in the past.

-DAIKIN: Japanese manufacturer of commerical products and mini-splits.
+DAIKIN: Japanese manufacturer of commercial products and mini-splits.
 Now owns McQuay & Goodman.

 DAY & NIGHT: Started in 1909 as a solar water heater maker, later part of the BDP Co. division of Carrier Corp-United Technologies.
 Name being dropped as of late 1997.
 Name revived in 2007 and put on ICP residential products and Carrier light commercial products.

-DELCO: Old GM appliance division last listed in 1964.
+DELCO: Old GM appliance division left industry in 1964.